Azure-Samples/APICenter-Reference/README.md

    ![API Center Portal](./docs/images/getting-started-04.png)

+1. If you want to see how APIs registered in API Center are integrated with the existing applications, run the following command to deploy both .NET apps and node.js apps to Azure.

+    ```bash
+    azd deploy
+    ```

+1. If you want to run both `azd provision` and `azd deploy` in one go, run the following command:

+    ```bash
+    azd up
+    ```

 ## CI/CD Pipeline Integration

 If you want to integrate the CI/CD pipeline with GitHub Actions, you can use the following command to create a GitHub repository and push the code to the repository.